Friday, January 30, 2009

 This image really doesn't do scrapple the justice it deserves - it's far more gray than that.

 And as if frying scrapple and eating it at the same table that I have to eat my own dinner at weren't offensive enough, C managed to get scrapple grease all over the stove and my favorite blue pot as well.
-Now that really pisses me off!

-My cute blue bean pot
+My cute blue bean pot prior to the assault

 Tuesday, January 13, 2009